googlecodelabs/cloud-nebulous-serverless/cloud/nodejs/README.md

 **TL;DR:** Uses only the application files.
 Instruction(s):

 1. **Run** `gcloud functions deploy translate --runtime nodejs16 --entry-point app --trigger-http --allow-unauthenticated` to deploy to Cloud Functions (or Node 10, 12, 14)
+    - You'll be prompted for the REGION if deploying a Cloud Function the first time.
+    - Cloud Functions can be deployed to different regions within a project, but once the region has been set for a function, it cannot be changed.

 The command creates &amp; deploys a new HTTP-triggered Cloud Function named `translate`.
 Cloud Functions is directed to call the application object, `app`, via `--entry-point`.
 During execution `translate()` is called by `app`.
 In the [Python version](../python), `--entry-point` is unnecessary because `translate()` *is* the application entry point.